 There are a number of damages that can be recovered through a wrongful death claim.
 While nothing will ever bring your loved one back, making the wrongdoer pay for their actions makes a statement that when the standards in our community are violated, there are serious repercussions.
 The money they are forced to pay sends a clear message that their conduct will not be tolerated.
 Damages include:

 While Oregon law allows for family members to recover the above damages, there are numerous steps that need to be taken to successfully prepare a wrongful death claim for litigation.
-Seeking out and consulting with an experienced personal injury attorney at Kroll & Johnson, P.C. as soon after the death of your loved one as is possible will increase the likelihood that we will be successful in forcing the wrongdoer to answer for their actions in a court of law.
+Seeking out and consulting with an experienced personal injury attorney at Johnson Law as soon after the death of your loved one as is possible will increase the likelihood that we will be successful in forcing the wrongdoer to answer for their actions in a court of law.